Criminal activity isn’t just limited to the streets.

-A great example of this is the recent surge of stolen paintings being marketed on the dark web –– especially a rare Gottfried Lindauer painting that was stolen in New Zealand and recently appeared on the dark web with a price tag of $500,000.
-The painting was listed on a fairly new site called the White Shadow marketplace and the only method of payment acceptable for it was BitCoin.
+A great example of this is the recent surge of stolen paintings being marketed on the dark Web –– especially a rare Gottfried Lindauer painting that was taken in New Zealand and recently appeared on the dark Web with a price tag of $500,000.
+The painting was listed on a relatively new site called the White Shadow marketplace, and the only method of payment that is acceptable for it was BitCoin.

 Ransomware, much like its name, is a software that infects an organization’s computer systems with malicious software and locks them down until a ransom is paid.
-If the ransom isn’t paid before a certain period of time, then the cyber criminals can delete the vital data found within the computer systems.
+If the ransom isn’t paid before a specific time, then the cybercriminals can delete the vital data found within the computer systems.

 Cryptojacking is a fairly new beast –– especially with the rise of cryptocurrency like BitCoin.
-Essentially, cryptojacking is when hackers infiltrate a victim’s computer for the purpose of mining cryptocurrency.
+Essentially, crypto-jacking is when hackers infiltrate a victim’s computer for mining cryptocurrency.
 It can be done in one of two ways:

 This cybercrime has to be one of the more common (and, unfortunately, successful) types of malicious activity that can affect Internet users.
 Remember those Nigerian prince emails that offered to send money in exchange for paying fees or providing personal information.

 Welp, those were phishing attempts made by hackers to solicit money and steal personal information from victims.
-Some even place a link inside the email which, upon being clicked, sends a number of nasty software that affects the victim’s computer.
+Some even place a link inside the email, which, upon being clicked, sends several nasty software that affects the victim’s computer.

-Cyberstalking is much like real world stalking except that it is done online.
+Cyberstalking is much like real-world stalking, except that it is done online.
 The hacker will do whatever they can to monitor their victim’s online activity –– including infecting their computer with malware that can log such data.
-The hacker might also reach out to friends and family of their victim to either gain information about them or to blackmail them in some way.
+The hacker might also reach out to friends and family of their victims to either gain information about them or to blackmail them in some way.
 As well, the cyberstalker is likely to harass their victims online.

 Cybercrimes are not to be taken lightly –– they have the potential to take down large scale corporations and damage the lives of millions of people around the world.
-Hackers are well versed in the Internet and know exactly how to spread malware, ransomware, and malicious software for financial gain.
-On the other hand, if you have been accused of a cybercrime, the penalties you’re facing are serious.
-Contact the Law Office of Hernandez & Hamilton, criminal defense lawyer in Tucson for superlative legal defense.
+Hackers are well versed on the Internet and know exactly how to spread malware, ransomware, and malicious software for financial gain.
+On the other hand, if you have been accused of a cybercrime, the penalties you’re facing are severe.
+Contact the Law Office of Hernandez & Hamilton, a criminal defense lawyer in Tucson, for superlative legal defense.

-The last thing anyone wants is to lose their trust of the Web because of hackers.
-Instead, make sure to surf safely and avoid any suspicious or sketchy places like certain sites, emails, forums, and more.
+The last thing anyone wants is to lose their trust in the Web because of hackers.
+Instead, make sure to surf safely and avoid any suspicious or sketchy places like specific sites, emails, forums, and more.